-- (1) a minimum of 40 clock hours of direct clinical work with clients; - (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly practicum/internship seminars observation, written and oral presentations, on-site performance, attendance, participation in seminars and compliance with directions contained in this Syllabus and other instructions pertaining the Practicum.
-The determination of a Practicum student's skills and knowledge mastery will be strongly influenced by the professional quality of performance as evaluated by the on-site supervisor.
+- (1) a minimum of 40 clock hours of direct clinical work with clients; - (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly practicum/internship seminars

-ASSESSMENT OF LEARNING AND PERFORMANCE, GRADES Practica are graded on a pass/fail basis.
+ASSESSMENT OF LEARNING AND

+Practica are graded on a pass/fail basis.
 Successful completion of the course is based on demonstrated mastery of academic knowledge and skills, and professional competency.
 This mastery will be judged by the instructor, both subjectively and objectively in a variety of ways, and will consider many aspects of the student's performance as assessed by: